Aberfan teacher who rescued children dies aged 82

 Mr Williams' son, Jonathan Williams, 53, said "he was a lovely man" but had "struggled" after the disaster.

+Howell Williams died at the Royal Glamorgan Hospital, Llantrisant, Rhondda Cynon Taf, on 29 March.

-Mr Williams, who now lives in Radyr, Cardiff, said: "I think it changed him, I think he was a different man after 25 to how he was before.
+Jonathan Williams, who now lives in Radyr, Cardiff, said: "I think it changed him, I think he was a different man after 25 to how he was before.

 "If it happened in the modern era, it would have been very different.
 There was no counselling then."